Policies

 We will offer our community exceptional care supporting their freedom and self-determination.
 We will inform customer choice impartially, without interference or improper influence.

-Our commitment to welcoming requires that our decisions and practices are free from discrimination and individual content preferences.
+Our commitment to welcoming requires that our decisions and practices are free from discrimination and individual content preferences based on the perceived literary or social value, or lack thereof, of any particular type of media, material, or programming.
 We will not discriminate on the basis of:

-• Identity: Age, race, gender, sexual orientation, color, religion, national origin, military status, disability, or genetic history.
+- Identity: Age, race, gender, sexual orientation or expression, color, religion, national origin, military status, disability, or genetic history.

 Our commitment to welcoming and nondiscrimination applies to all facets of our work.